Lrdsnow/kfd_offsets/README.md

 - in `kfd/libkfd/info/static_info.h` change t1sz_boot to 17ull if iPhone 14 or 25ull if not iPhone 14
 - Build!

-- If you have any issues try messaging me on discord, my username is lrdsnow
+- If you have any issues try messaging me on discord, my username is just as it is on github, lrdsnow

 ### iPhone Offsets:
 - iPhone 14 Pro Max (iPhone15,3)